Universal spectral correlations in open Floquet systems with localized leaks: Introduction

-Furthermore, motivated by the studies in~\cite{Zyczkowski2000}, we investigate the spectral properties of the TCOE as the degree of truncation increases, that is, as a larger fraction of columns is set to zero.
-As anticipated in Ref.~\cite{Zyczkowski2000}, we find that the density of states gradually approaches that of the GinUE.
-However, we do not observe convergence of the spectral correlations of the TCOE to those of Ginibre.
+\item {\bf Uniform distributions in Fig.~\ref{fig:Ldistri}(e)-(f):} Motivated by the analysis in~\cite{Zyczkowski2000}, we investigate the spectral properties of the TCOE when a large fraction of columns of the underlying COE matrix are truncated.
+In this case, the density of states approaches the Ginibre circular law, which is independent of the symmetry class.
+The local spectral correlations \end{itemize}

 The paper is organized as follows.
-Section~\ref{Sec:Map} reviews the classical and quantum standard map and describes the model with a leak.
-In Sec.~\ref{Sec:statisticsQSM}, we compare the density of states and spectral correlations of the leaky QSM with those of the TCOE and GinUE, revealing close agreement with the TCOE but clear deviations from Ginibre statistics.
-Section~\ref{Sec:LargeLeakage} examines how increasing the size of the leak takes the TCOE density of states toward the Ginibre limit, while the spectral correlations remain distinct.
+Section~\ref{Sec:Map} reviews the classical and quantum standard map and introduces the leaky version of the model.
+Section~\ref{Sec:statisticsQSM} compares the density of states and spectral correlations of the L-QSM with those of the TCOE and with Ginibre ensembles in the non-Hermitian symmetry classes A and AI$^\dagger$.
+Section~\ref{Sec:COEcrossover} analyzes how the short-range spectral correlations of the L-QSM and TCOE depend on the leak size and when COE statistics is recovered.
+Section~\ref{Sec:LargeLeakage} examines the approach of the TCOE density of states toward the Ginibre form as the leakage increases.
 Our conclusions are presented in Sec.~\ref{Sec:Conclusions}.